this shit broke prod again — what the hell is going on with this damn CI 🙄

 Open source is a public-facing space, and the tone of a project sets the tone of its community.
 Potty Mouth quietly catches the rough edges — rewriting profane content, flagging the issue, and leaving a clean audit trail behind — so you can keep building without playing comment-thread cop.

-With this action in your workflow, your repo can be 🌈 and 🐎.
+With this action in your workflow, your repo can be 🌈 inviting and 🐎 swift.

 Everything you need.
 Nothing you don't.